-The CVRD Housing Needs Assessment webpage (cvrd.bc.ca/housingneeds) was the central online hub of information on the project and linked to a PlaceSpeak project page, the online questionnaire and PlaceIt exercise.
+The CVRD Housing Needs Assessment webpage (cvrd.bc.ca/housingneeds) was the central online hub of information on the project and linked to a Placespeak project page, the online questionnaire and PlaceIt exercise.
 This same information was also available on member municipality webpages.

-- 3. Any consultation undertaken with persons, organizations and authorities (e.g. local governments, health authorities and the provincial and federal governments and their agencies).

-- Community Cafés: Three virtual Community Cafés were carried out to facilitate discussion about current and future housing needs, separated into the following three themes:
+- 3. Any consultation undertaken with persons, organizations and authorities (e.g. local governments, health authorities and the provincial and federal governments and their agencies). - Key Stakeholder Interviews: A series of background interviews were conducted with key stakeholders to better understand the current state of housing and trends in market and non-market housing.
+Stakeholders from 33 organizations were invited to participate including community organizations, housing organizations, housing providers and developers. - Community Cafés: Three virtual Community Cafés were carried out to facilitate discussion about current and future housing needs, separated into the following three themes: - Health - Youth/families - Economy

-- Health

-- Youth/families

-- Economy